 I started going to regular life drawing classes, thinking that this was probably the best way of building up a portfolio to show people.
 Casual work came in the form of restaurant table waiting, kitchen work and house cleaning, which was hardly a great way to enjoy Cambridge at its best but it got us through to the next year.

 One day in the late spring I wandered into the local college to see what courses might be available for someone aged thirty-two.
 I had a brief chat with an assistant on the desk and was given an appointment to go back and meet one of the tutors.
 I was given some reading and writing tasks and told to complete them before coming in for a formal interview.
-It seemed that the only suitable option at Cambridge College of Arts and Technology was to aim for the BA Honours degree in Humanities and Social Studies.
+It appeared that the best option at Cambridge College of Arts and Technology was to aim for a BA Honours degree in Humanities and Social Studies.

 I was interviewed for both the Art Study and English Literature courses which were offered together.
-What was remarkable to me was that my portfolio, carefully built up over the previous year, was acceptable, as were my written essays.
+It seemed remarkable to me that my portfolio, carefully built up over the previous year, was acceptable, as were my written essays.
 Even though I could not respond to any of the questions on 17th century Italian Renaissance paintings that I was asked at the interview, I was able to talk at some length about the sculptures of Henry Moore and Elizabeth Frink I had seen.
 I was offered a place, starting that October.
-I could hardly believe it.

 I spent hours at a time in the library.
 It was refreshing to discover the real pleasure of discussing ideas again, and having the time and materials to work on sculpture.
-The college supported this as a chosen specialisation, and Douglas Jeal, a sculpture tutor who had previously worked for both Henry Moore and Anthony Caro, was consistently helpful.
+The college supported this as a chosen specialisation, and Douglas Jeal, a sculpture tutor who had previously worked for Sir Anthony Caro, was consistently helpful.